-Brian is a Project Manager at WeWork who convenes designers, general contractors, and suppliers to deliver new WeWork locations throughout the West Coast.
-As a former transportation planner and startup consultant, he is interested in the design nexus between transportation, real estate and underused space to prompt new interactions between strangers.
+As a transportation planner, WeWork alum and community engagement consultant, Brian is interested in the design nexus between transportation systems, real estate development, and underused spaces to prompt new interactions between strangers.

 Brianna Bullentini is a designer, entrepreneur and philanthropist.
 She obtained her Bachelor’s degree in Sustainable Architecture from Parsons the New School for Design in NYC, and has since worked in roles ranging from a junior designer for ABC, an experiential designer with ICRAVE in NYC, and the lead on a redevelopment project in Kenya and a water conserving project in Cambodia.
 Her latest project is a Reno-based eco-concious, cold-pressed juice bar, Rawbry.